 Adres: 3e Katendrechtsehoofd 25

+The second big sightseeing stop in the insiders guide is the SS Rotterdam.
 The SS Rotterdam is a retired cruise ship that is open for public.
 The ship started sailing on the 20th of August 1959 and it is a tourist attraction since the 4th of August 2008.
 You can get a tour around the ship, and I had a guided tour a couple of years ago and I highly recommend it.
 It’s so nice to get an inside view of the ship and see all the different areas.
 It is a hotel / café / restaurant / event center as well so it basically has everything.

 The best way to get here from Central Station is by hopping on metro line D in the direction of “De Akkers” and stop at station “Rijnhaven”.
 From here you’ll have a three minute walk to the bus stop at “Rijnhaven”.
 You will hop on the RET frequent bus “77” in the direction of the “SS Rotterdam”.